Easy Green Quinoa Salad

 - 1 teaspoon toasted sesame oil

-I used 1 cup leftover steamed green beans cut into 1/2-inch lengths, 2 stalks celery, minced, and 1/2 cucumber, diced -- but you can use whatever you have
+For the green vegetables, I used 1 cup leftover steamed green beans cut into 1/2-inch lengths, 2 stalks celery, minced, and 1/2 English cucumber, diced — but you can use whatever you have.